ThorpeJosh/truenas-zfs-unlock/README.md

 ## How to use this image
 This tool is designed to run on a machine that has network access to the Truenas server but preferably not in the same physical location.
 This image can run on a cloud server, raspberry pi, laptop, workstation, etc.

-Firstly setup (or edit) your zfs datasets to use "Passphrase" encryption, this will enable you to set the key yourself and therefore the encryption keys won't be stored by Truenas.
+Firstly set up (or edit) your zfs datasets to use "Passphrase" encryption, this will enable you to set the key yourself and therefore the encryption keys won't be stored by Truenas.

 Use a password generator that is set to use capital and lowercase lettering, numerals and special characters with the maximum allowable length (128 characters for example).

 Generate a Truenas API key in the web UI.

 This container operates by sending requests to the Truenas API.
-Several environment variables need to be configured before it will work
+Several environment variables need to be configured before it will work.

 ### Environment Variables